Skip to Content

 This is the law of the land, and I know Islam has some restrictions, so make sure you are comfortable and speak with your local imam.
 I am not a scholar.

-#3 The Best Flights and Hotels for Umrah
+#4 The Best Flights and Hotels for Umrah Options

 How to Find the Best Deals on Flights and Hotels when doing a DIY Umrah

-Wizz Air offers some of the cheapest flights to Saudi Arabia from several European cities if you are happy to go with a budget airline and don’t mind paying extra for luggage.
-I mean who can beat £100 return to Saudi?
+Wizz Air offers some of the cheapest flights to Saudi Arabia from several European cities if you are happy to go with a budget airline and are okay with paying extra for luggage.
+I mean, who can beat £100 return to Saudi?

 Conrad Makkah View from room on DIY Umrahresized